-Due to increasing concerns regarding Coronavirus (COVID-19) and recently issued directives from San Mateo County Health, the Shoreway Tour Program is suspended through April 2020.
-The health and safety of our visitors is our top priority and postponing tours is a precautionary measure to help prevent the possible spread of the virus.
+Due to increased concerns regarding Coronavirus (COVID-19) and recently issued directives from San Mateo County Health, the Shoreway Tour Program is suspended until further notice.
+The health and safety of our visitors is our top priority and postponing tours is a temporary and precautionary measure to help prevent the possible spread of the virus.

-RethinkWaste Staff is closely following the progress of this rapidly changing situation and will let everyone know whether or not tours can continue for May or June 2020.
+RethinkWaste Staff is closely following the progress of this rapidly changing situation and will let everyone know when tours can continue.
 Please check back to our website or our social media channels for updates.
 These actions are in line with many cities and school districts in our RethinkWaste service area and we will continue to look to the Centers for Disease Control and Prevention and San Mateo County Health as our primary source of information and guidance.

 Thank you for your interest in touring the Shoreway Environmental Center!
 We are always looking for ways to improve our equipment and processes, and have just begun the installation of new, updated machinery.
 While exciting, this project involves major construction, major time commitments and major public safety concerns!